Ensuring healthy & thriving communities

 Our health programme is based on 3 principles; prevention through education, care and research.

-Open 6 days a week for consultations, the Nguuni Health Clinic delivers free health workshops and high-quality, affordable healthcare;
+Open 6 days a week for consultations, the Nguuni Health Clinic delivers free health workshops and high-quality, affordable healthcare.

 Family Planning